-The World Health Organization has announced that COVID-19 is a pandemic.
-Find out how you can help slow the spread of COVID-19 in Australia, and what to do if you have symptoms from the information below.
+Find out vaccination advice, where you can get help and what to do if you have symptoms from the information below.

 Where to get Information:

 For the latest advice, information and resources, please refer to:

 - Australian Rheumatology Association: See updated general and vaccination advice below for people with Rheumatoid and other Inflammatory Arthritis, Lupus and other Autoimmune Diseases

 - healthdirect: or call 1800 022 222 (This is a free service where you can talk to a nurse or doctor who can help you know what to do.)

 - Coronavirus Health Information Line: